FancyWhale69/predict_scores/README.md

 Download the notebook then run all the cells.

 # Results Summery
+Analysis shows that students in private schools located in suburban areas following the expermintal teaching method score the highest in post-test, which could indecate that the environment has a great affect on students performance.

 # Acknowledgment
 I would like to thank [Kwadwo Ofosu](https://www.kaggle.com/kwadwoofosu/predict-test-scores-of-students) for uploading the data to kaggle from IBM SPSS v23 package.